Happening-Community/requests-and-offers/documentation/specifications.md

 #### 4.4.1 Skill Entry

-The `Skill` entry represents the skills associated with the persons, projects, requests and offers.
+The `Skill` entry represents the skills associated with the users, projects, requests and offers.
 This in an anchor that contains a `String` that is the skill name.

 In hREA, skills are Resource Specifications.
 They can be created only by offers and requests.
 A user need to create an offer that is the list of its skills to be able to display it in its profile.

 #### 4.4.1.1 Links

 - **AllSkills**: A link to the `skills` anchor.
 It is an index of all the skills.
-- **SkillPersons**: A link from the skill to a person.
-It is an index of all the persons that have the skill.
+- **SkillUsers**: A link from the skill to a user.
+It is an index of all the users that have the skill.
 - **SkillProjects**: A link from the skill to a project.
 It is an index of all the projects that have the skill.
 - **SkillRequests**: A link from the skill to a request.
 It is an index of all the requests that have the skill.
 - **SkillOffers**: A link from the skill to an offer.
 It is an index of all the offers that have the skill.